-From April 2017, new rules came into force which mean that the responsibility for operating IR35 now lies in the hands of clients rather than contractors themselves.
-Currently the new legislation applies only to public sector contracts.
+From April 2017, new rules came into force which means that the responsibility for operating IR35 now lies in the hands of clients rather than contractors themselves.
+Currently, the new legislation applies only to public sector contracts.

 A disguised employee is someone who conducts their work in the same manner, subject to the same rules and supervision as a traditional employee… but is paid via a limited company.

 The 2016 Autumn Statement confirmed the Chancellor’s intentions behind the new rules:

 “This reform will help to tackle the high levels of non-compliance with the current rules and means that those working in a similar way to employees in the public sector will pay the same taxes as employees.”

 How do the off-payroll rules work in practice?

 Prior to the implementation of these reforms, it was the responsibility of contractors working in the public sector to reassure clients that they were complying with the IR35 rules.